ab2525/broadbridge/README.md

 $ cp commands.py.example commands.py
 ```

 Gather your IR codes.
 The easiest way to do this is from the python shell.
 There is an example below.
-The result will be a command packet that you can copy and paste into the commands dictionary, following the formatting from the example ones.
+The result will be a command packet that you can copy and paste into the `commands.py` dictionary, following the formatting from the example ones.

 ```
 >>> import broadlink